stealth/crash/README.md

 logins to that user then by checking login name's `uid` against current `euid`.
 Both, *crashc* and *crashd* can use active and passive connects.
 Whenever a host-argument `-H` is given, it uses active connect to this host and the belonging port `-p`.
-If `-H` is given, it also accepts `-P` which specifies the local port it has to bind to before doing active connect.
+It also accepts `-L` which specifies the local address and port it has to bind to, either before doing active connect (`-H`) or passively (no `-H` given).
-Without `-H` it will listen for incoming connects.
-This way, from TCP view client and server role may be reversed, while still having `crashd` as the shell server.
+This way - from TCP point view - client and server role may be reversed, while still having `crashd` as the shell server.
 If `-w` is used it forks itself as **[kthreadd]** and tries to wrap around its `pid` to be somewhere around the system daemons.
 As `-w` is overwriting main()'s `argv` array, it must appear last in the option list, otherwise option processing will not work